 We are a clinical-stage biotechnology company engaged in the discovery and development of targeted biotherapeutics to treat serious diseases and conditions with unmet medical needs, including cancer, neurodegenerative diseases, and autoimmune disorders.
-We believe we are the leader in the field of semaphorin 4D (or SEMA4D) biology and that we are the only company targeting SEMA4D as a potential treatment for cancer, neurodegenerative diseases, or autoimmune disorders.
+We believe we are the leader in the field of semaphorin 4D (or SEMA4D) biology and that we are currently the only company targeting SEMA4D as a potential treatment for cancer, neurodegenerative diseases, or autoimmune disorders.
 SEMA4D is an extracellular signaling molecule that regulates the migration and activation of immune and inflammatory cells at sites of injury, cancer or infection.
-We are leveraging our SEMA4D antibody platform and our extensive knowledge of SEMA4D biology to develop our lead product candidate, pepinemab (also known as VX15/2503), an antibody that we believe utilizes novel mechanisms of action.
-We are focused on the development of pepinemab for the treatment of certain cancer indications, in particular, non-small cell lung cancer, or NSCLC, and head and neck squamous cell carcinoma, or HNSCC, as well as neurodegenerative diseases, including Huntington's disease, or HD, and Alzheimer's disease, or AD.
-Additionally, third party investigators have been studying pepinemab in clinical trials in osteosarcoma and melanoma as well as in "window of opportunity" studies in other indications.
-We have developed multiple proprietary platform technologies and are developing product candidates to address serious diseases or conditions that have a substantial impact on day-to-day functioning and for which treatment is not addressed adequately by available therapies.
+We are leveraging our SEMA4D antibody platform and our extensive knowledge of SEMA4D biology to develop our lead product candidate, pepinemab (also known as VX15/2503), an antibody that we believe exploits novel mechanisms of action.
+We are focused on the development of pepinemab for the treatment of certain cancer indications, in particular, head and neck squamous cell carcinoma, or HNSCC, as well as neurodegenerative diseases, including Huntington's disease, or HD, and Alzheimer's disease, or AD.
+Additionally, third party investigators are studying pepinemab in clinical trials in pancreatic and breast cancer as well as in "window of opportunity" studies in other indications.
+We have developed multiple proprietary platform technologies which have potential to develop product candidates against novel targets that could address serious diseases or conditions that have a substantial impact on day-to-day functioning and for which treatment is not addressed adequately by currently available therapies.
 We employ our proprietary platform technologies, including through our work with our academic collaborators, to identify potential product candidates for sustained expansion of our internal product pipeline and to facilitate strategic development and commercial partnerships.